 Then I decided to use a white primer spray paint to go over and cover the rest to make it more easily painted and used a chrome spray paint to paint the handle and give the ridges a metallic sheen.

 This picture is slightly out of order because I ran into a problem at the end and had to repaint the handle.
 After the handle was chrome painted, I painted the “leather” with a burnt umbre brown acrylic paint.

 Then I finished painting the hammer with some personal touches added.

 After going through the effort of glueing the pieces together, I decided it might be easier to print & post-process in one piece.
-To save you some work, I modified the file and posted it for free download on Sketchfab.
-I can’t wait to see what you do with the design!

 These are some of the resources I used when designing my hammer: